Bandar Torkaman: Population

 At the time of the 2006 National Census, the city's population was 45,045 in 9,755 households.
 The following census in 2011 counted 48,736 people in 11,869 households.
 The 2016 census measured the population of the city as 53,970 people in 14,512 households.

-Bandar Torkaman is a port on the Caspian Sea.
-It is approximately 375 km from Tehran.
-Some 3 km west of Bandar Torkaman is Ashooradeh Island.

 Economy

 The economy is based on agriculture, handicrafts, animal husbandry, fishing and tourism, with 50 percent of Iranian caviar being extracted near this port.
-Ashouradeh Island attracts many tourists.
+Ashuradeh Island attracts many tourists.
 Bandar Torkaman is also called "Cotton Island".
 Cotton is grown abundantly in the harbor which makes Bandar Torkaman a strategic cotton-cultivator in the country.